Everything you need to know about giant Australian cuttlefish in South Australia

 So if you’re heading to Whyalla or Spencer Gulf, pack your wetsuit and snorkel gear and get a glimpse of these majestic creatures.

-It’s a natural phenomenon.
-SA’s waters are the only place in the world where the cuttlefish aggregate annually on mass and with such great predictability.
+SA’s waters are the only place in the world where the cuttlefish congregate annually en mass and with such great predictability.
+Their sole purpose?
+Spawning!
+Their underwater light shows, cunning games and dramatic colour displays are all to lure a mate for breeding.

 The waters around Point Lowly and Stony Point in the Upper Spencer Gulf Marine Park have rocky seabeds, which provide the perfect environment for females to lay and delicately attach their eggs.